• About

 Localities

 Chaffey incorporates the Berri Barmera Council, Renmark Paringa Council, the District Council of Karoonda East Murray, the District Council of Loxton Waikerie and UIA Riverland.
 It also includes part of the Mid Murray Council and parts of the Pastoral Unincorporated Area.
-Notable localities within its boundaries include Berri, Blanchetown, Cadell Karoonda, Loxton, Morgan, Renmark, Sedan, Swan Reach and Waikerie.
+Notable localities within its boundaries include Berri, Blanchetown, Cadell, Karoonda, Loxton, Morgan, Purnong, Renmark, Sedan, Swan Reach, Waikerie, Walker Flat, Wongulla, Younghusband, and Younghusband Holdings (this list is indicative only).

 History